-She tells Joffrey that she did as she was asked, and now only wants to go home.
-Joffrey tells her that his mother says he is still to marry her, so she will stay here.
+She tells Joffrey that she did as she was asked and now only wants to go home.
+Joffrey tells her that he is still to marry her, so she will stay here.
 She responds that she does not want to marry him because he killed her father despite promising mercy.
 Joffrey insists he was merciful: he gave her father a clean death.
-Sansa now really sees Joffrey for the first time, and cannot believe she ever found him handsome.
+Sansa now truly sees Joffrey for the first time, and cannot believe she ever found him handsome.
 Sansa whispers that she hates him.
 Joffrey tells her that his mother has said he should not strike his wife, so he orders Ser Meryn Trant to strike her with the back of his gloved fist.
-Sansa sprawls senseless to the floor, her ear bloody.
+Sansa sprawls to the floor, her ear bloody.
 She agrees to attend court and all but the Hound leave.
 The Hound tells her that she should save herself some pain and give Joffrey what he wants: she is to smile, smell sweet, and be his lady love.

 Two maids creep timidly into the chamber.
 Sansa instructs them to prepare a bath and to get powder to hide the bruise on her face.
-She is amazed at how dirty her bathwater becomes, despite not having washed since her father’s execution.
-She chooses the green silk gown she wore at the Tourney of the Hand when Joffery was sweet to her—maybe he would remember and be gentle.
+She is amazed at how dirty her bathwater becomes, not having washed since her father’s execution.
+She chooses the green silk gown she wore at the Tourney of the Hand when Joffery was sweet to her—maybe he will remember and be gentle.

 Ser Meryn escorts her to the throne room.
 From her observation of Ser Meryn, Sansa realizes that he feels nothing towards her; she is only an object.
-Sansa tells Ser Meryn that he is no true knight, which she thinks the Hound would find amusing, and gets no reaction.
+Sansa tells Ser Meryn that he is no true knight, which she thinks the Hound would find amusing, but gets no reaction.